 The importance of the whole family eating healthfully receives plenty of attention in the news, on social media sites, and in casual conversation.
 In fact, it receives so much coverage that choosing what is healthiest for you and your family can become downright confusing.
 Every recommendation seems to contradict the last piece of advice you heard, and it’s overwhelming.
 Whole grain, no grain, dairy, soy, local, organic, non-GMO… It can leave you frustrated and ready to throw in the towel.
 But before you do that, keep reading to learn how to sort through the mess and decide what’s best for your family.

-As a famous scientist in the early 1900s, George Washington Carver invented over 100 uses of the sweet potato: synthetic rubber, glue for postage stamps, and starch for cotton fabrics—to name a few.
-Other experimenters have combined sweet potato juice with lime juice to create a dye for cloth; artisans have used sweet potatoes in ceramics; and, currently, researchers are considering biofuel options.
-All this from a simple root vegetable!
+As a famous scientist in the early 1900s, George Washington Carver invented over 100 ways to use a sweet potato (synthetic rubber, glue for postage stamps, and starch for cotton fabrics are just a few!).
+Other experimenters have combined sweet potato juice with lime juice to create a dye for cloth.
+Artisans have used sweet potatoes in ceramics and researchers are currently considering sweet potato as a biofuel option!
+All this from a simple root vegetable.
+But our favorite use for sweet potatoes is to eat them!